Alisson Becker: 2021: The 2021 Copa América

 On 13 June 2021, he started in Brazil's opening match of the 2021 Copa América on home soil, keeping a clean sheet in a 3–0 win over Venezuela.
 He was an unused substitute in his nation's 1–0 defeat to rivals Argentina in the final on 10 July, with Ederson starting in his place.

-2021–22: The 2020 Summer Olympics and the 2022 FIFA World Cup
+2021–24: The 2020 Summer Olympics the 2022 FIFA World Cup and the 2024 Copa América

 On 15 June 2021, he was included in Brazil's 50-man preliminary squad for the 2020 Summer Olympics, though he was not included in the final squad.

 On 7 November 2022, Alisson was named in the squad for the 2022 World Cup in Qatar.
 He played 2 group stage games before being rested against Cameroon, then started both knockout matches, although he was subbed out in the 80th minute against South Korea.
 Brazil were defeated by Croatia in the quarter-finals.
-On May 2024, Alisson was included in Brazil's squad for the 2024 Copa América, Where they lost to Uruguay on penalties in the quarter-finals.
+On 20 May 2024, Alisson was included in Brazil's squad for the 2024 Copa América, where they were eliminated by Uruguay in the quarter-finals following a 4–2 penalty shoot-out defeat.

+2026–present: The 2026 FIFA World Cup

+On 18 May 2026, Alisson was selected for Brazil's squad for the 2026 FIFA World Cup.